Welcome to My Hood

-Featured artist T-Pain has referred to the song as successor to Khaled's 2007 song "I'm So Hood", which featured a similar hook, and verses from Ross, Plies, and Trick Daddy.
+Featured artist T-Pain has referred to the song as successor to Khaled's 2007 song "I'm So Hood", which featured a similar hook from himself, and verses from Ross, Plies, and Trick Daddy.

 Music video

-Gil Green directed the music video, which includes cameos from Flo Rida, Bow Wow, Busta Rhymes, Wale, Meek Mill, Ace Hood, Jae Millz, Marley G, Brisco, Mack Maine, Birdman and many more.
+Gil Green directed the music video, which includes cameos from Flo Rida, Bow Wow, Busta Rhymes, Wale, Meek Mill, Ace Hood, Jae Millz, Marley G, Triple C's, Brisco, Mack Maine, Birdman and many more.
 The video shows T-Pain and Rick Ross posted up in the projects, later joining the rest of the crew for a night shoot against graffiti-covered walls.

 Remix

 The official remix features Ludacris, T-Pain, Busta Rhymes, Twista, Mavado, Birdman, Ace Hood, Fat Joe, Game, Jadakiss, Bun B, and Waka Flocka Flame, released on March 14, 2011.

 As with the remix for Khaled's previous song "All I Do Is Win", Khaled himself raps a verse on the "Welcome to My Hood" remix.

 As with the official music video, a 'Behind the Scenes' video to "Welcome to My Hood" was released on April 1.

 On April 27, the official music video was released for the remix.
 Game does not appear in the video, nor does his verse.
+Rick Ross made a cameo in the video.

 AllMusic stated that the remix is "an air horn-fueled Miami anthem with Khaled taking a rare producer's credit".